npm/config/README.md

 Verify that all known configuration options are set to valid values, and log a warning if they are invalid.

+Invalid auth options will cause this method to throw an error with a `code` property of `ERR_INVALID_AUTH`, and a `problems` property listing the specific concerns with the current configuration.

 If `where` is not set, then all config objects are validated.

 Returns `true` if all configs are valid.